Created on: 2017-06-26 14:09:23

 The Swedish Export Credit Corporation (SEK) is Sweden's export credit agency.
 It was founded jointly by the Swedish government and major Swedish banks in 1962.
 Since 2003, SEK has been wholly owned by the Swedish Government.
 It was founded to support Swedish exporters with long term funding.
 SEK provides export credits, customer finance, trade finance, and project finance, as well as loans through financial institutions and loans in local currencies.
 SEK adopted the Equator Principles in 2017, and is profiled as part of BankTrack's Equator Principles Track and Chase project.

 Catrin Fransson |

-The organisation is wholly owned by the Swedish government.
+The SEK is wholly owned by the Swedish Government.

 Voluntary initiativesSwedish Export Credit Corporation (SEK) has committed itself to the following voluntary standards:

 - IFC Performance Standard 1: Assessment and Management of Environmental and Social Risks and Impacts

 - IFC Performance Standard 4: Community Health, Safety, and Security

 - OECD Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence (OECD Common Approaches)

 - UN Guiding Principles on Business and Human Rights

 SEK's webpage on corporate social responsibility can be accessed here.